OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:2

 > I will ask God, ‘Do not condemn me;
-> Help me understand why You challenge me.
+> Help me understand why You are accusing me.

 ## Job 10:3